Skip to content

 Depending on the type of authentication the API used in the client needs, a different AuthType class will be created.

 Currently, there are 6 types of authentication whose creation is supported: ApiKeyAuth, BasicAuth, CustomAuth, OAuth2CodeFlow, OAuth2ClientCredentials and OAuth2Password.
-In this page, we will focus on the first three, which implement an interface each: IApiKeyAuth, IBasicAuth and ICustomAuth respectively.
+This page provides a generic overview, see Auth Types for details.

 When the AuthType class is created, it includes a property called ConnectionEnvironment.
 This property will have the configuration of the possible environments.
 Depending on the ConnectionEnvironment, the BaseUrl will be set.

 Upon creation, the BaseUrl will be filled with placeholders.
 Be sure to remove those and use your actual URLs.
+If you only have one baseUrl, please remove the switch statement and just set the baseUrl to avoid an unnecessary dropdown.

 Connection definition classes are decorated with an attribute called ConnectionProperty.
 This attribute is necessary for the property to show up in the extracted metadata of the connector.